my experiences with parad goli

 Mallya Hospital Doctor: Do you know where else mercury alloy is used?

 Me: Yes, it’s used in dental fillings.
-Dental amalgam is a mixture of metals, consisting of liquid (elemental) mercury and a powdered alloy composed of silver, tin, and copper.
+Dental amalgam is a mixture of metals, consisting of liquid mercury and a powdered alloy composed of silver, tin, and copper.
 By weight, dental amalgam is composed of around 50% elemental mercury.
 The chemical properties of this mercury enable it to react and bond with the silver, copper, and tin alloy particles, forming an amalgam.

 Mallya Hospital Doctor: Is there a difference in the form of mercury found in dental fillings versus fish?

 Me: Yes, there are different chemical forms of mercury – elemental mercury, inorganic mercury, and methylmercury.
-The form of mercury associated with dental amalgam is elemental mercury, which releases very very small amounts of mercury vapor.
+The form of mercury associated with dental amalgam is elemental mercury, which releases very very small amounts of mercury vapour.
 However, the FDA considers dental amalgam fillings safe for adults and children over six years old.
 Fish contains methylmercury, which is a type of organic mercury.

 Mallya Hospital Doctor: So, what’s the risk of having Parad goli or Mugdha rasa?

 I went on to explain that parad goli is a mixture of 30 mg of purified mercury and Khatika (chalk), which effectively reduces its toxicity levels.
 I cited the LD50 of Mugdha Rasa*, which indicates that it is safe for acute exposure at levels greater than 2000 mg/kg body weight.
 The attending physician listened carefully to my explanation and understood what I was trying to convey.
-He even chuckled and commented that all Ayurvedic doctors are like alchemists, and he was aware of the various purification processes used to extract mercury in Ayurvedic medicine.
-However, he was unfamiliar with parad goli and relied on my explanation to make an informed decision.

 After carefully considering my advice, the attending physician cautioned my cousin to monitor the child closely for the next 24 hours.